The healing process varies from person to person. Some heal quickly while some heal slowly. Trust the process.

 Please book your touch up appointment session accordingly.
 After your touch up session your healing process is the same.
 Plan accordingly.
 Your concluding results will show after your touch up session!

 Immediately after the procedure your eyebrows are 50% darker and 10% bolder in width than they will be when they are completely healed.
+(They will lighten up to 40% once healed!)
 The treated area will appear a little red, a little swollen and tender which will cause the pigment to appear darker.
 This is absolutely normal and will subside.
 The exfoliation will begin in a few days which will eliminate excess pigment around the eyebrow to slowly flake away and a more fixed appearance of your eyebrows.
 New skin regenerated will heal over the pigmented area and will result in a supple appearance.
 This is all part of the process.

 Circumstances remain the same.
 Don’t fret and trust the process.